linera-io/linera-protocol/README.md

 cleaned up (e.g. removing coins and assets for now).
 Atomic swaps are still WIP (notably the client and CLI code is missing).

-The following script can be run with `cargo test -- --ignored`.
+The following script can be run with `cargo test`.

 ```bash
 # For debug builds: